Introduction

 Following the diagnosis of his hip dysplasia in another country he attended the Emergency Department of another hospital in Dublin.
 Physical examination on that date revealed a slight limp and an x-ray confirmed the dislocation of the left hip.
 He underwent an open reduction of the left dislocated hip.

-We instructed a Consultant Orthopaedic Surgeon and a Paediatric Surgeon to review his notes and records.
+Lavelle Partners instructed a Consultant Orthopaedic Surgeon and a Paediatric Surgeon to review his notes and records and instructed a Consultant Orthopaedic Surgeon and a Paediatric Surgeon to review the child’s medical records.

 Case Settlement: